 Aesop Resurrection Rinse-Free Hand Wash

-Okay, we get it, this isn’t exactly what constitutes as a glamorous present but we’re willing to bet a lot of money on this being well used in the weeks over the festivities.
-Hand sanitiser has sadly become a part of our everyday lives, so why not make the experience of using it a slightly more enjoyable one with a ritzy bottle of gel?
-This rinse free hand wash by Aesop looks trendy for one, is small enough to stash away in a handbag or pocket for two, and smells incredibly fresh, with citrus, woody and herbaceous notes for three.
+Okay, we get it, this isn’t exactly what constitutes a glamorous present.
+But what it may lack in glamour it makes up for in usefulness.
+It's something many people carry around all day, so why not make it a little boujie?
+This rinse-free hand wash by Aesop looks trendy for one, is small enough to stash away in a handbag or pocket for two, and smells incredibly fresh, with citrus, woody and herbaceous notes, for three.
 A real all-rounder.

 Perfect Night's Sleep Pillow Mist

-If it’s been a bit of a rough year for one of your workmates, why not give them the gift of a good night’s sleep?
+Work can be stressful at the best of times, so why not give your secret Santa the gift of a good night’s sleep?
 We’re pretty sure that would be universally welcomed.
-This neat spray from Neom Organics is small enough to carry on the go and quickly transforms a space into a little spa-like haven with just a couple of pumps of the lavender scent.
+This neat spray from Neom Organics is small enough to carry on the go and quickly transforms a space into a little spa-like haven with just a couple of pumps.
 This would be great if you have a colleague who has to travel a lot for work and doesn’t love living out of a hotel.
 The calming fragrance makes anywhere seem more inviting and can help to induce a deep sleep in some cases too.

 Tea Pigs Taster Box

 Another one for tea lovers, this little treat box is packed with three different tea types to allow your colleague a taste of some delicious new beverages.
 We love Tea Pigs because they’re packaging is plastic free, including the tea bags themselves, and they use whole leaves and flowers rather than dust (which, spoiler alert, lots of other cheaper brands use).
-The result we’re hoping for with this one is every time your co-worker goes to make a cup of tea they offer you a hot drink too, so think of it as an investment in your future happiness.
+Next time your secret Santa goes to the kettle, they'll think of you and what an amazing gift-giver you are.